JCMexplains/writing-for-success-2023/textbook.md

 guidelines for fair use and appropriate citation of sources, and review the paper to make sure these guidelines are followed.

-## 12.2 Developing a Final Draft of a Research Paper
+## 12.2 Developing A Final Draft Of A Research Paper

 **Learning Objectives**